websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions/definitions-for-event-attributes.md

     ![Click the Edit button to make changes to the event attribute.](./definitions-for-event-attributes/images/03.png)

     The following data typecasts are available: Boolean, Date, Duration, Number, and String.
-Note that for most attributes Analytics Cloud automatically detects the data type.
-Make changes if necessary.
+Analytics Cloud automatically tries to detect and cast the datatype based on the first data collected for that attribute.
+Make changes to the typecast if necessary.